Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 A small tight-knit group of workers that contribute is often better off than a large group of slackers that just consume.

-Pick your members wisely\!
+Pick your members wisely!
 Or cunningly use them to your advantage....

-Work smart, not hard\!
+Work smart, not hard!

 ### As a Leader